ethanaward/pianobar-skill/README.md

 ##### Voice
+This will install the pip requirements for you.

 Hey mycroft... install pandora

 ##### MSM
-This will install the requirements for you.
+This will install the pip requirements for you.

 ```
 msm install pandora